oktetlabs/dpdk-pmd-ts/README.md

-# DPDK-PMD-TS - test suite for DPDK Poll Mode Drivers
+# DPDK-EthDev-TS - test suite for DPDK Networking Drivers

-DPDK PMD TS carries out testing and performance evaluation of Poll Mode Drivers used by DPDK.
+DPDK EthDev TS carries out testing and performance evaluation of Poll Mode Drivers used by DPDK.

 The tests cover (list not exhaustive):